The highest paying careers in Britain

 Aircraft Pilots and Flight Engineers

-Exactly what it says on the tin -- to fly commercial, business or freight aircraft on short- or long-haul flights.
+What they do: Exactly what it says on the tin -- to fly commercial, business or freight aircraft on short- or long-haul flights.
 Flight engineers work on the development of aircraft and related technology.

 How to get there: A-levels/HND are sufficient and pilots must undertake an intensive training programme to obtain their commercial pilot's licence (CPL) and Airline Transport Pilot's Licence from a CAA-approved training school.
 Oh, and you'll need a good pair of sunglasses, too.
 To become a flight engineer, you need a degree in aeronautical or aerospace engineering, avionics or air transport engineering.